 In its own geeky way, Tetragrammaton is remarkable.

-On the downside, this will – at first at least – make the record sound like a badly executed new version of the soundtrack of The 9th Gate with a hint of Electric Wizard.
-And this feeling to live in some sort of old, scratchy horror movie leaves a somewhat cheesy taste in your mouth.
+On the downside, this will – mainly at first – make the record sound like a badly executed new version of the soundtrack of The 9th Gate with a hint of Electric Wizard.
+And you’ll get this feeling to dwell in some sort of old, scratchy horror movie that leaves a somewhat cheesy and ugly taste in your mouth.

 And did I say Doom Metal?

 And yes, you heard that one right: Serena Mastracco for the decidedly male-scented screams and Elisabetta Marchetti for clear vocals.
 ‘Tis a very special, down-in-the-pit interpretation of the Beauty and the Beast.
-The growls are – by the way – first rate and vary from rasps to screams depending on the topic.
+The growls are – by the way – first-rate and vary from rasps to screams depending on the topic.

 The band does not feature a lead guitarist.

-The fact that no electric lead guitar is soaring about the soundscape is creating this authentic, dusty and dark atmosphere that is very fitting to the overall occult theme.
+The fact that no electric lead guitar soars about the soundscape creates this authentic, dusty, and dark atmosphere that fits the overall occult theme like the altar to the chalice.
 Needless to say that this specialty of Riti Occulti creates this lure that will make you go for seconds.
 Even if the fare is pretty heavy and difficult to stomach.

-The occasional teeth grinding 70’s sound apart, anything electronic is artfully woven into this dark fabric.
+The occasional teeth grinding 70’s sound apart, anything electronic artfully fits into this dark fabric.
 Always there, kind of in the background, but at the same time still at the forefront, like a friggin’ paradox.
 In effect, all instruments used are skilfully supporting the two vocalists, forceful as needed, in the background when so required.

-In the end, Tetragrammaton is an utterly fascinating piece of extreme metal.
+In the end, Tetragrammaton is an utterly fascinating piece of Extreme Metal.
 It will need some patience from the fan crowd to get digested, but once it sinks in, it is a perfect companion for a long, dark, cultish evening.
 Just keep your hands off that Ouija Board.
 Or else.